Diagnosing and Understanding Psoriatic Arthritis

 ARTICLE SUMMARY: Psoriatic arthritis is a form of arthritis often seen in psoriasis patients.
-It causes pain, swelling, and stiffness of one or more joints.
+It causes joint pain, swelling, and stiffness.
 Left untreated, it can cause permanent damage.
 So seeking diagnosis and treatment of psoriatic arthritis is very important.

 Diagnosing psoriatic arthritis